Mindful-AI-Assistants/SumBot/README.md

 5. :microscope: **Researchers:** Research professionals who want to summarize scientific papers or reports to identify relevant information for their research.

+6. :mega: **Marketing Professionals:** Marketers who want to monitor what is being said about their brand or products on social media and online forums.